BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 folder at the bottom, and can turn parts on or off at will.

-If for whatever reason you don't want to use FilterTool, there is also a standalone version at `BL2 Better Loot Mod by Apocalyptech - Standalone`.
+If for whatever reason you don't want to use FilterTool, there is also a standalone version at `BL2 Better Loot Mod by Apocalyptech - Standalone`, and an offline standalone version at `BL2 Better Loot Mod by Apocalyptech - Standalone Offline`.
-Simply copy that file into the game's `steamassets/binaries` directory with an easy-to-type filename, and then run `exec <filename>` from the console to load it on its own.
+Simply copy the file into the game's `steamassets/binaries` directory with an easy-to-type filename, and then run `exec <filename>` from the console to load it on its own.
 It works quite well by itself.

-The only actual differences between the two versions are that the "Standalone" version contains all of the original Gearbox hotfix data, and sets up the hotfix commands for execution by Borderlands, whereas the "UCP Compat" version lets FilterTool/UCP take care of that for you.
+The only actual differences between the UCP and Standalone versions are that the "Standalone" versions contain all of the original Gearbox hotfix data, and set up the hotfix commands for execution by Borderlands, whereas the "UCP Compat" version lets FilterTool/UCP take care of that for you.

-Both versions are fully FilterTool compatible.
+All versions are fully FilterTool compatible.

 Mod Overview
 ------------